pablo-abc/felte/CONTRIBUTING.md

 ### Testing

 We care about test coverage and test quality, if you add new code/new features, it would be really nice if you add tests to it.
-All packages except for Felte's documentation site have testst that aim to >90% code coverage.
+All packages except for Felte's documentation site have tests that aim to >90% code coverage.
 You can run tests for all packages using:

 ```sh
 # runs all tests